Presidency of Nicolás Maduro: History

-On 14 April 2013, Nicolás Maduro was elected President of Venezuela, narrowly defeating opposition candidate Henrique Capriles with just 1.5% of the vote separating the two candidates.
+On 14 April 2013, Nicolás Maduro was elected President of Venezuela, narrowly defeating opposition candidate Henrique Capriles with just a popular vote lead of 1.5%.
 Capriles immediately demanded a recount, refusing to recognize the outcome as valid.
-Maduro was later formally inaugurated as President on 19 April, after the election commission had promised a full audit of the election results.
+Maduro was later formally inaugurated as president on 19 April, after the election commission had promised a full audit of the election results.
 On 24 October 2013, he announced the creation of a new agency, the Vice Ministry of Supreme Happiness, to coordinate all the social programmes.